dblanding/PicoBot/readme.md

     * Y axis is along the common axis of the wheels, positive to the left
     * Orientation starts at theta=0 along the X axis, Turning left causes value of orientation to increase.
 * The PicoBot has its own *local coordinate system* initially alilgned with the world coordinate system.
     * Once the PicoBot moves, its local coordinate system moves with it, wheras the world coordinate system stays put.
-By counting the pulses from its encoders, the PicoBot keeps track of its position in the world coorinate system.
+By counting the pulses from its encoders, the PicoBot keeps track of its position in the world coordinate system.

 ### Joystick operation